Used and loved by millions

 How can I use "in the long run" in a sentence?

-What is a synonym for "in the long run"?
+What's a simpler way to say "in the long run"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision